The Little Rock Nine

 In 1997 artist George Hunt was commissioned to create an image to pay tribute to the event and the nine children who would be the first black students to integrate a white school.
 This historic Civil Rights event took place in Little Rock, Arkansas at Central High School in 1957.
 The group would go down in history known as “The Little Rock Nine.”

-President Clinton and the First Lady were on hand for the unveiling of the paining and ground breaking for the Central High School Interpretive Center in Little Rock.
-Mrs. Clinton was so moved by the painting and its message that she requested the opportunity to keep the painting in the White House in Washington while the Center was being funded and build.
+President Clinton and the First Lady were on hand for the unveiling of the painting and groundbreaking for the Central High School Interpretive Center in Little Rock.
+Mrs. Clinton was so moved by the painting and its message that she requested the opportunity to keep the painting in the White House in Washington while the Center was being funded and built.
 George Hunt’s painting stayed there for five years before being returned to its permanent home in Little Rock.

 George Hunt has long been recognized as one of the top artists in the South and has also gained a national reputation through touring exhibits and shows from Seattle to New York…and Chicago to New Orleans.
-His first love is Blues Music which finds its way in to most of his painting.
-But George Hunt also creates incredible images about Civil Rights, African beauty and the rich history of African-Americans in the South.
+His first love is Blues Music which finds its way into most of his paintings.
+But George Hunt also creates incredible images about Civil Rights, African beauty, and the rich history of African Americans in the South.
 George Hunt paints with color and feeling.

 “Little Rock Nine (Postage Stamp)”